YES Network Talent

 Shearn grew up in South River, NJ and graduated from Rowan College of New Jersey in 1995 with a B.A. in Communications.
 He was inducted into the Rowan College Radio 89.7 WGLS FM Hall of Fame in 2013.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional media home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

-The YES Network, the most-watched regional sports network in the country 18 of the last 20 years, is the exclusive regional television home of the 27-time World Champion New York Yankees, the Brooklyn Nets and the New York Liberty.
-The network has won 141 New York Emmy Awards since its 2002 launch.
+The YES Network, the most-watched regional sports network in the country 18 of the last 21 years, is the exclusive regional television home of the 27-time World Champion New York Yankees and the Brooklyn Nets.
+The network has won 146 New York Emmy Awards since its 2002 launch.

 Triplett served as a studio host and anchor for NBC Sports’ coverage of the 2020 Tokyo Summer Olympics.
 She has also filled in as a co-host on NBC Sports’ “Brother From Another” live daily talk show on Peacock.